LDAV-Symposium/2020/_pages/call-for-papers.md

 authors whose submission is deemed the strongest according to the reviewing criteria.
 This award will be announced in conjunction with VIS 2020.

+The Best Paper for LDAV will be published directly in IEEE Transactions on Visualization and Computer Graphics (TVCG).
+Further, other excellent papers will be encouraged to submit journal versions of their work to TVCG (at least 30% new scientific/technical content), with reviewer continuity.

 ## Important Dates

 Please note: all deadlines are firm and no extensions will be granted.